anbox-cloud/discourse-docs/exp/containers.md

 <a name="application-vs-raw"></a>
 ## Application containers vs. raw containers

 Containers are based on either [applications](https://discourse.ubuntu.com/t/managing-applications/17760) or [images](https://discourse.ubuntu.com/t/provided-images/24185).
-That means that if you launch an application or an image, AMS automatically creates a container for it.
+That means that if you launch an application or an image, Anbox Management Service (AMS) automatically creates a container for it.

-Application containers, thus containers created when launching an application, run the full Android system.
+Application containers are containers created when launching an application and run the full Android system.
 If the application is based on an Android app (an APK package), this app is launched after the system boots and monitored by the [watchdog](https://discourse.ubuntu.com/t/application-manifest/24197#watchdog).
 With the default configuration, you will see only the app and not the Android launcher.

-Containers that are created when launching an image are called raw containers.
+Raw containers are containers created when launching an image.
 They run the full Android system, without any additional apps installed.

-## Data stored in containers

-All containers in Anbox Cloud are ephemeral, which means that as soon as a container is stopped, all of its data is gone.
-Anbox Cloud **DOES NOT** back up any data from the Android or the outer Ubuntu container.
-Backup and restore of data must be implemented separately through [addons](https://discourse.ubuntu.com/t/addons/25293).
-See [Example: Back up data](https://discourse.ubuntu.com/t/example-back-up-data/25289) for information on how to do this.

 ## Container life cycle

+### Creating a container

 When you [create a container](https://discourse.ubuntu.com/t/launch-a-container/24327) by either launching or initialising an application or an image, AMS schedules the container on a LXD node.
 The container then executes the following steps in order:

 1. Configure the network interface and gateway.
-1. Only raw containers: Install addons that are specified with `--addons`.
+1. (Only for raw containers) Install addons that are specified with `--addons`.
 1. Expose services that are specified with `--service` or through the application manifest.
 1. Execute the `pre-start` hook provided by the installed addons.
 1. Launch the Android container.